Rolls-Royce Olympus: Initial development

 The first engine, its development designation being BOl.1 (Bristol Olympus 1), had six LP compressor stages and eight HP stages, each driven by a single-stage turbine.
 The combustion system was novel in that ten connected flame tubes were housed within a cannular system: a hybrid of separate flame cans and a true annular system.
 Separate combustion cans would have exceeded the diameter beyond the design limit, and a true annular system was considered too advanced.

 In 1950, Dr (later Sir) Stanley Hooker was appointed as Chief Engineer of Bristol Aero Engines.

 The BOl.1 first ran on 16 May 1950 and was designed to produce 9140 lbf thrust and to be free from destructive rotating stall on start up to idle speed and to be free from surging on fast accelerations to maximum thrust.
 The engine started without a problem and Hooker, supervising the first test run and displaying the confidence he had in the design, slammed the throttle to give a surge-free acceleration to maximum power.
 The thrustmeter showed 10000 lbf.
 The next development was the BOl.1/2 which produced 9500 lbf thrust in December 1950.
 Examples of the similar BOl.1/2A were constructed for US manufacturer Curtiss-Wright which had bought a licence for developing the engine as the TJ-32 or J67 for the projected F-102.
 The somewhat revised BOl.1/2B, ran in December 1951 producing 9750 lbf thrust.

 The engine was by now ready for air testing and the first flight engines, designated Olympus Mk 99, were fitted into a Canberra WD952 which first flew with these engines derated to 8000 lbf thrust in August 1952.
 In May 1953, this aircraft reached a world record altitude of 63668 ft.
 Fitted with more powerful Mk 102 engines, the Canberra increased the record to 65876 ft in August 1955.
-The first production Olympus, the Mk 101, entered service in late 1952 at a rated thrust of 11,000 lb, a weight of 3,650 lb, and with a TBO of 250 hours.
+The first production Olympus, the Mk 101, entered service in late 1952 at a rated thrust of 11,000 lb, a weight of 3,650 lb, and with a time between overhauls (TBO) of 250 hours.